 Decision-Making and Action

-Being aware of the predictive insights, maintenance teams can make informed decisions about scheduling maintenance activities.
+With predictive insights, maintenance teams can make informed decisions about maintenance scheduling.
 Maintenance tasks can be prioritized based on the severity and urgency of the predicted issues.
-Predictive maintenance helps optimize resource allocation by ensuring that maintenance efforts are directed toward the most critical areas.
+Predictive maintenance programs optimize resource allocation by ensuring that maintenance efforts are directed toward the most critical areas.

-To avoid any confusion between the three related concepts, let’s talk about the distinctions.
+To avoid any confusion between reactive, predictive, and preventive maintenance, let’s talk about the distinctions in these three concepts.

 Predictive vs Preventive vs Reactive Maintenance